 Due in part to a lack of non-motorsports media coverage and F1's own historically stupefying lack of self-promotion within the United States.

 Of course, these departures from America led to multiple re-entry attempts in 1958, 1989, 2000, and most recently in 2012 to Austin, Texas, and Circuit of the Americas, founded by

 Mr. Tavo Hellmund.

-Since Formula One's return to the U.S. market at the Circuit of the Americas, and the sport itself sold to Liberty Media, it is Liberty Media who has essentially inherited this 60- year-old problem of where to expand and how to sustain Formula One in America?
+Since Formula One's return to the U.S. market at the Circuit of the Americas, and the sport itself sold to Liberty Media, it is Liberty Media who has essentially inherited this 60- year-old problem of where to expand and how to reach Formula One's full potential in America?